eric-hamilton/godot_launcher/CONTRIBUTING.md

 ## Issues

-For suggestions and improvements, (open an issue)[https://github.com/eric-hamilton/godot_launcher/issues).
+For suggestions and improvements, [open an issue](https://github.com/eric-hamilton/godot_launcher/issues).